vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Unity Hub/Editor Installation Issues.md

 ### Make space on your primary drive
 You need space on your primary (C:) drive as the Unity Hub will cache downloads there during installations.

-Modern versions of the hub allow you to change these locations (**Preferences ⚙️ | Installs**), but space on the primary drive is still necessary for certain components.
+Modern versions of the Hub allow you to change these locations (**Preferences ⚙️ | Installs**), but space on the primary drive is still necessary for certain components.

 ### Antivirus
 Check that the Hub is not being blocked by antivirus/security programs, and attempt to whitelist the Hub.